symfony/symfony-docs/service_container/lazy_services.rst

 Interface Proxifying
 --------------------

-Under the hood, proxies generated to lazily load services inherit from the class used by the service.
-However, sometimes this is not possible at all (e.g. because the class is `final`_ and can not be extended) or not convenient.
+Under the hood, lazy services leverage `lazy objects`_ since PHP 8.4 and Symfony 7.3.
+In earlier version, proxy objects inheriting from the service's class are generated.
+One of the limitations of proxy objects is inability to extend `final`_ or ``readonly`` classes.

 To workaround this limitation, you can configure a proxy to only implement specific interfaces.